pippyn/icloud3/Readme.md

 ```

-*Note:* It is better to access the attributes directly in automation rather than using a template sensor.
-The reason is that when the attribute changes value, it will trigger the automation immediately rather than the changing the template sensor value and then triggering the action.
+*Note:* It is better to access the attribute's value in automation rather than using a template sensor.
+The reason is that when the attribute changes value, it will trigger the automation immediately.
+If the template sensor is used, the automation becomes a two step process; the sensor must be changed before the automation will be triggered.

-### ABOUT YOUR ICLOUD ACCOUNT

-You may receive an email from Apple stating that someone has logged into your account.

-To disable the drainage of the battery, a dynamic interval is being used for each individual device instead of a fixed interval for all devices linked to one account.
-The dynamic interval is based on the current zone of a device, the distance towards home and the battery level of the device.

-2 Steps Authentication is enabled for iCloud.
-The component will ask which device you want to use as Trusted Device and then you can enter the code that has been sent to that device.
-The duration of this authentication is determined by Apple, but is now at 2 months, so you will only need to verify your account each two months, even after restarting Home Assistant.
-2 Factor Authentication is the improved version of 2 Steps Authentication, this is still not supported by the pyicloud library.
-Therefore it’s not possible to use it with the device_tracker yet.
+### DEVICE TRACKER SERVICES

-4 services are available for this component:
+Four services are available for the iCloud3 device tracker component that are used in automations.
+The services are:
+  1. `icloud_update` — used to send commands to iCloud3 that change the way it is running (pause, resume, Waze commands, etc.).
+  2. `set_interval` — used to override the dynamic interval.calculated by iCloud3.
+  3. `icloud_lost_phone` — used to find your phone.
+  4. `icloud_reset` — used to iCloud3.

+More information about each service follows.

+**icloud_update**
--   **icloud_update**: This service can be used to ask for an update of a certain iDevice.
+This service can be used to ask for an update of a certain iDevice.
 The  `account_name`  and  `device_name`  are optional.
 Request will result in new Home Assistant  [state_changed](https://www.home-assistant.io/docs/configuration/events/#event-state_changed)  event describing current iphone location.
-Can be used in automations when manual location update is needed, e.g., to check if anyone is home when door’s been opened.
+Can be used in automations when manual location update is needed, e.g., to check if anyone is home when door’s been opened

+**icloud_set_interval**
--   **icloud_lost_iphone**: This service will play the Lost iPhone sound on a certain iDevice.
+This service will change the dynamic interval of an iDevice.
 The  `account_name`  and  `device_name`  are optional.
--   **icloud_set_interval**: This service will change the dynamic interval of an iDevice.
-The  `account_name`  and  `device_name`  are optional.
 If  `interval`  is used in the service_data, the iDevice will be updated with that new interval.
 That interval will be fixed until the iDevice changes zone or if this service is called again.
 If  `interval`isn’t used in the service_data, the interval for that iDevice will revert back to its default dynamic interval based on its current zone, its distance towards home and its battery level.

+**icloud_reset_account**
--   **icloud_reset_account**: This service can be used to reset an iCloud account.
+This service can be used to reset an iCloud account.
 This is helpful when not all devices are being found by the component or if you have added a new iDevice to your account.
 The  `account_name`  is optional.

+**icloud_lost_iphone**
+This service will play the Lost iPhone sound on a certain iDevice.
+The  `account_name`  and  `device_name`  are optional.

+### ABOUT YOUR ICLOUD ACCOUNT

+You may receive an email from Apple stating that someone has logged into your account.

+'2 Step Authentication' is enabled for the iCloud account.
+When your account needs to be authorized, the Notification symbol (the bell in the upper right of the Home Assistant screen) will be highlighted.
+Take the following steps to complete the process:
+  1. Press the Notification Bell.
+  2. A window is displayed asking for the device associated with your account (phone/ipad) that will be used as the Trusted Device; the device that will be sent the 2 Step Authentication code number used to authenticate the computer running Home Assistant (your Raspberry Pi for example).
+Type the number next to the device to be used (0 or 1 for example).
+  3. Type the authentication code you receive in the next window that is displayed.

+The duration of this authentication is determined by Apple, but is now at 2 months, so you will only need to verify your account every two months, even after restarting Home Assistant.
+2 Factor Authentication, the improved version of 2 Steps Authentication, is not supported by the pyicloud library so it cannot be used with the iCloud device_tracker.

 <!--stackedit_data: